vidrovr-dev/sdk-python/docs/source/users.rst

 Creating and reading user token data
 ------------------------------------

-To create or retrieve data about user tokens, you can use the vidrovr.resources.users.Token object.
+To create or retrieve data about user tokens, you can use the vidrovr.resources.users.Token along with the TokenModel data object.

+.. autopydantic_model:: vidrovr.resources.users.TokenModel

 .. autofunction:: vidrovr.resources.users.Token.create